Ryder UK has ceased all leasing and rental activity

 - Regular management briefings cascaded to all employees, where feedback is strongly encouraged

-During 2021, regular communication with all employees was paramount during the ongoing changes imposed by the international reaction to the Covid-19 pandemic.
-The aforementioned management briefings continued to be a platform for the Directors to communicate and coordinate ongoing changes to adopted strategies for keeping employees, customers and suppliers safe, and minimising personal interactions.
-All staff that could work from home, continued to do so in 2021.
-From mid-2021, the Company consolidated retained in-house administration functions at the Company’s headquarters in Birmingham and permanently outsourced certain administration functions, including finance transactional work which resulted in the closure of the Company’s accounting centre near Manchester.
+During 2022, regular communication with all employees was paramount during the ongoing changes caused by multiple projects to wind down the business and transfer large parts of the business as going concerns to competitors.
+The aforementioned management briefings continued to be a platform for the Directors to communicate and coordinate ongoing changes to adopted strategies for keeping employees, customers and suppliers safe, and minimising personal interactions with Covid-19 remaining an endemic risk to all.

 Following the decision by the ultimate parent to wind down the UK business, a period of employee consultation took place between February and April 2022, during which all employees were notified that they were at risk of redundancy.
-Subsequent deals to sell significant parts of the UK business have enabled approximately half of the workforce to be transferred to other business under TUPE regulations.
-See note 27 of the 2021 Ryder Limited Financial Statements for additional information.
+Subsequent agreements to sell significant parts of the UK business enabled approximately half of the workforce to be transferred to other businesses under TUPE regulations.

 Customers and Business Partners